CartoDB/documentation/app/content/carto-user-manual/data-explorer/importing-data.md

 ![Data Explorer import select file local continue](/img/cloud-native-workspace/data-explorer/de_import_select_file_continue.png)

 The next screen will allow you to set the location and name of the output table.
+Once you have completed this configuration, click on *Save here*.

 ![Data Explorer import select file local continue](/img/cloud-native-workspace/data-explorer/de_import_destination_connection.png)